 Hard bounces happen when an email was sent to an email address that is no longer active.
 This could happen for a couple of reasons.
-One possible reason is that with the increasing adoption of broadband internet services, people are switching internet service providers and subsequently, their email address changes and their old email address is deleted.
+One possible reason is that the recipient switched internet service providers and subsequently, their email address changes and their old email address is deleted.

 Tip For Reducing Hard Bounces

 About the only thing you can do to combat hard bounces is to include a short paragraph on each of your e-mail communications letting customers know that if they change their email address they should let you know so you can update your contact list.

 Soft bounces occur when email is sent to an active email address but the email is turned away before being delivered.
 Often, the problem is temporary -- the mail server might be down or the recipient's mailbox is full.
 The email might be held at the recipient's server and delivered later, or the sender's email program may attempt to deliver it again.

 Soft bounces can also occur because a person has an out-of-office notification enabled on their work email account.
 90% of the replies to email campaigns that we help deploy are out-of-office notifications.
 As a marketer, you wouldn't want to remove these people from your e-mail lists since they will eventually read the message and have the ability to receive future messages.

 One note of caution about soft bounces: soft bounce reports from your email vendor are not always accurate because they often don't report all soft bounces or the actual reason for the bounce.
 When comparing email vendors, you should ask to see a sample bounce report so you can see what data is offered.
 If the vendor can't produce a sample report, inquire about how they handle soft bounces.

 Save Money By Sanitizing Your Email List